ilyasergey/plt-redex-fj/README.md

 plt-redex-fj
 ============

-A PLT Redex implementation of Featherweight JAva
+A PLT Redex implementation of Featherweight Java

+Developed with purely educational goals as an exercise in PLT Redex.